the essential guide to organizational design

 Organizational design is the discipline of shaping an organization to become more effective in achieving its vision and purpose.
 It aligns people, work and competencies with business strategy and objectives.

-Organizational design consultant, Naomi Stanford, agrees that it’s driven by the business strategy and operating context, and requires holistic thinking around systems, structures, people, performance measures, processes, culture, and skills (2).
+Organization design consultant, Naomi Stanford, agrees that it’s driven by the business strategy and operating context, and requires holistic thinking around systems, structures, people, performance measures, processes, culture, and skills (2).

 rethinking organizational structure and business planning